• Home /

 How to pronounce it: “HUM-duh”

-HMDA is a law that requires banks and mortgage lenders to disclose to whom they’re making mortgage loans and to whom they’re not.
-Also known as Regulation C, HMDA ensures that mortgage lending stays fair and equitable for all.
+HMDA is a law that requires banks and mortgage lenders to disclose information on mortgage loans, ensuring fair and equitable lending.
+Also known as Regulation C, HMDA is designed to promote transparency in lending practices.

-Homebuyer.com performs an annual report on HMDA mortgage data and mortgage statistics.
+Homebuyer.com publishes an annual report on HMDA mortgage data and related statistics.

 MLS: Multiple Listing Service